Baja Ferries: History

 The origins of Baja Ferries date back to 1991 when the French shipowner Daniel Berrebi obtained import/export contracts for Mexico from Alstom.
 In 1994 following the entry into force of the North American Free Trade Agreement (NAFTA), Berrebi opened a first freight line between Mexico and the US initially then on the Western Mexican Coast from 1996.
 In 2001 the shipowner began its passenger transport activities by commissioning a high-speed ship between La Paz and Topolobampo, Sinaloa.

 In 2003, Berrebi chartered a mixed vessel with a rolling capacity of 2,100 linear meters from the Italian shipyard Visentini.
-Becoming the California Star, it inaugurates the activities of the company Baja Ferries, created for the occasion.
+Becoming the California Star, it inaugurated the activities of the company Baja Ferries, created for the occasion.
 The following year a second ship joined the fleet, the car ferry Coromuel, renamed Sinaloa Star.

 In 2007, Baja Ferries bought the car ferry Victory from the Italian company Grandi Navi Veloci and put it into service under the name Chihuahua Star, replacing the Sinaloa Star, which was leaving the fleet.

 In 2010, a new mixed vessel was integrated into the fleet, the Monte Cinto, bought from SNCM, which took the name of Mazatlan Star.
 His arrival allows the transfer in 2011 of the Chihuahua Star within the company America Cruise Ferries, another company owned by Daniel Berrebi operating lines in the Caribbean between Puerto Rico and the Dominican Republic.

 A new Ro-Ro carrier was put into service in 2013, the ex-Strada Corsa, bought in Italy after the bankruptcy of its owner and put into service under the name La Paz Star.